|More About Strawberries|

 Our strawberries have been growing at the Cannon Road

 for over 50 years.
 The field is approximately 30 acres in size and borders

 the Batiquitos Lagoon to the east and Interstate 5 to the west.
 Our

 temperate climate in Carlsbad and the proximity to the Pacific Ocean makes

 for ideal strawberry growing conditions.
 The cool marine layer allows us to

 The harvest usually takes place between January and July.
-The strawberry plants we grow usually stop flowering when the nights are less that 10 hours long, so we begin turning the plants under in July.
-After the fields are mowed and the plants turned under, we water the fields with sprinklers to help compost the remains of the plants.
+The strawberry plants we grow usually slow the flowering when the nights are less that 10 hours long, so we begin trimming/pruning the plants in July.
+If successful, and we have our mild weather, we can coax the fields to produce through the next few months .

 In September we make the rows and furrows, apply the fertilizer and drip (irrigation) tape .
-Depending on the weather at the nursery, possibly 10 to 20 acres may be planted by the end of September.
+Depending on the weather at the nursery, possibly 5 to 10 acres may be planted by the end of September.